Bannerman Park: History

 According to Paul O'Neill the first recorded use of the name Bannerman Park was in 1883 despite the fact that the park was still not formally opened at the time.
 In 1888 St. John's Municipal Council assumed responsibility for the park and committed $10,000 toward landscaping it and Victoria Park on Water Street West.
-On April 11th.
+On April 11.
 1891, Council opened a design competition for the laying-out of the park as a formal garden with submissions due on the 29th of the same month and a prize of $50.
-On May 9th, 1891, the winning design was announced to be that of local balladeer Johnny Burke.
+On May 9, 1891, the winning design was announced to be that of local balladeer Johnny Burke.
 William Joseph Browne, son-in-law of then-councilmember John Harris wrote that the design was actually the work of carpenter William Harris, brother of John, who entered under the name of Burke, his neighbour and friend, to avoid the appearance of impropriety.
 The design, among other things, included plans for a lake or plot inscribed with the shape of the island of Newfoundland to be installed behind the Colonial Building.
-Bannerman Park was officially opened on September 1st, 1891.
+Bannerman Park was officially opened on September 1, 1891.

 After the Great Fire of 1892 Bannerman Park was again used for housing displaced citizens and a tent city grew there.

-On July 3rd, 1928, local Rotarians opened a pool in the park including changing rooms and a wading pool for small children.
+On July 3, 1928, local Rotarians opened a pool in the park including changing rooms and a wading pool for small children.
 On September 6, 1959, the Lions' Club opened a heated outdoor pool.

 Revitalization

 In 2010 the City of St. John's established the Bannerman Park Foundation to implement the Bannerman Park Master Plan.
 Thousands attended the "grand re-opening ... on June 21, 2015".
 The Park's history "was commemorated with major upgrades and improvements as part of a nearly $6 million capital program.
 Since developing a Park Master Plan in 2003, the Grand Concourse worked with the City of St. John's, the Bannerman Park Foundation, and many generous donors".
-Between 2012-2015 "new entranceways and water features were constructed", "Victorian-style amenities" installed, and planting and landscaping undertaken throughout the Park.
+Between 2012 and 2015 "new entranceways and water features were constructed", "Victorian-style amenities" installed, and planting and landscaping undertaken throughout the Park.
 "Upgrades included an outdoor skating loop, a new playground, upgrades to the pool area and a new [formal main] entrance".